emapstone/First-app/README.md

+Second changes!
 I'll be there for you.
 When the rain starts to fall.
 I'll be there for you.
 Cause you're there for me too.
 Ohh.